Balfour Beatty Civil Engineering

-PAYE Ltd were employed to carry out a number of significant masonry packages that included the supply and installation of new stonework to the North and South stations, de-construction, salvage and alteration to the listed North and South bridge abutments and extensive remodelling of the East and West bridge pier heads.
+Paye were employed to carry out several significant masonry packages in the ambitious re-development of Blackfriars Station, which included the supply and installation of new stonework to the North and South stations, de-construction, salvage and alteration to the listed North and South bridge abutments and extensive remodelling of the East and West bridge pier heads.

 Ahead of commencing work on site detailed surveys were carried out to establish the condition of existing listed masonry prior to deconstruction and salvage.
 The surveys helped establish the practicality of future re-use of stonework following new foundation and backing structure construction.

 To minimise the use of road transport new stone and materials were loaded onto barges and shipped upriver to be unloaded directly onto the bridge pier heads.
 Due to the ever-changing tidal flow of the river deliveries couldn’t be made on a regular basis or always during normal hours requiring close liaison with the Port of London Authority to ensure these could be completed without disruption to other shipping.

 Eight new stone pier heads were constructed with battered masonry walls and stones weighing in excess of 1 tonne.
 Bonded masonry was secured with stainless steel dowels set in mass fill concrete poured in behind the stonework as the walls were constructed.